 In this case, you may be looking for more high-tech animation, with effects and movements that require more work.
 Perhaps these has to be unique designs or even hand-drawn animation, since your video are not using generic characters or objects but very specialized ones.
 As a result, the clip will cost your more, so expect to pay more!

 Find out if high quality animation is worth it here:

 If you answered ‘yes’ more than 5 times, get ready to splurge!

 Requiring more than 5 of the elements listed above means that you are looking at rather complex scripts and high quality animations.
-You may need detailed, 3D designs which there are no existing templates of.
+You may need detailed, 3D designs which there are no existing templates.
 Similarly, the movements and transitions of the videos may be technically advanced.
 This high level of expertise will necessitate a higher animation budget!

-Of course, as we’ve mentioned before, the price varies in each of these three budget estimations depending on which kind of studio you approach.
+Of course, as we’ve mentioned before, the animation price varies in each of these three budget estimations depending on which kind of studio you approach.
 A bigger, well-established one may have access to some more advanced programs, but will indeed give you a high quotation.
 On the other hand, smaller studios can give you much lower offers, and still give you a lot of expertise that you as an educator will not have.
 They are a great option for beginners, since the animation budget required will be moderate, and the products will definitely be worth it!

 If you still have doubts or questions about other aspects of producing animations for educational purposes, check out some of our other posts below or contact us for free consultation!

 on how to create effective animations for education

 Have you ever considered creating educational animation for your course?
 Animations are engaging and entertaining.
 With the power of visuals, they are an excellent upgrade to your course design, and they bring true value to learners.
 However, the question is:...